nicoespeon/understandlegacycode.com/content/blog/what-you-can-do-when-code-is-hard-to-review/index.md

 If there are automated tests along with the change, make sure you understand what they verify.
 It's easy to write tests for the sake of it and overlook their readability.
 Good tests will help you understand what the code is supposed to do.
 They act as living documentation of the software.

-What if code needs a lot of changes to be testable and you don't have time?
+What if the code needs a lot of changes to be testable and you don't have time?
 If you don't know how to do better, go on survival mode: do the best review you can do, and fall back on manual tests.
 But you should make a top priority for the next iterations to address this issue.

 Among all the technical debt you want to pay off, being able to write automated tests on the codebase is one of the most important ones!
 It's the one that will save you time and make deadlines easier to hit: